 The bear's color varies from black to cinnamon or yellow-brown with a small patch of white often present on its chest.
 Some populations along the Pacific coast have blue fur, and about 10 percent of black bears in British Columbia have a white coat.
 It has a brown face with small, rounded ears.
 It has a short tail which is largely hidden in its long fur.
 The bear has short claws that are helpful for climbing.

 The American black bear is an opportunistic feeder, but not an active predator.
-Most vertebrates the black bear consumes are done so in the form of carrion (dead and decaying flesh), and the bulk of its diet is made up of plants.
+The black bear will eat forms of carrion (dead and decaying flesh), but the bulk of its diet is made up of plants.
 It feeds on berries, nuts, roots, insects and insect larvae, fish, small mammals, eggs, honey, birdseed, carrion and garbage.

 Cubs can be killed by large predators like wolves or mountain lions.
 Most adult black bears that are killed are done so because of encounters with humans; their deaths resulting from gunshots, trapping, motor vehicle accidents or other interactions with people.

 Adult vocalizations vary from a loud growl when fighting, to a woof-woof to warn cubs of danger, to a whimper to call cubs.
 Cubs can produce shrill howls when lonely or frightened.